SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 Unpackaged metadata refers to metadata that is not delivered as part of a package, and can include both support metadata delivered to users as well as metadata that is used operationally in configuring orgs used by the product.

 Metadata ETL is a suite of tasks that support surgically altering existing metadata in an org.
 Metadata ETL is a powerful technique for delivering changes to unpackaged configuration in an org without risking damage by overwriting existing customizations with stored metadata.
-Metadata ETL is particularly relevant for delivering applications to customers safely and is often a viable alternative to using unpackaged metadata.
+Metadata ETL is particularly relevant for delivering applications to customers safely and is often a superior alternative to unpackaged metadata.
 See :ref:`metadata-etl` for more information.

 Roles of Unpackaged Metadata
 ----------------------------